 Alas, we cannot control nature.

 Like I said, facing a crippling fear of turbulence is complicated and more difficult than it sounds.
 I always tell myself bumps are harmless, but forget logic once I’m in the clouds.
 Shudder.

 Check out turbulence forecast for a rough (ha) idea about conditions.
 This site is not 100% accurate and depending on the person, could possibly ramp up anxiety.
 For me, I like having a rough idea of what to expect in the air.

 The “fear of flying” courses also discuss turbulence in great detail if that’s a specific concern of yours.

 Now I do NOT recommend getting drunk.
 If you are visibly intoxicated, the airline has every right to deny you from boarding.
 Plus 35,000 feet in the air is not an ideal place to puke all the contents of your stomach.

 However, one or two glasses of wine may relax you for the duration of the flight.
 If your fear is mild, a drink could quickly calm your nerves.
 I won’t judge if alcohol is helps you cope with a fear of flying.
 Do whatever you need to.

 Anti-Anxiety Medication for Planes

-If you’re unable to reduce your anxiety, then visit a doctor and request a prescription for anti-anxiety medication.
+So, if you’re truly unable to reduce your anxiety, then visit a doctor and request a prescription for anti-anxiety medication.
 Xanax (Alprazolam), Ativan (Lorazepam), and Valium (Diazepam) are a few of the prescribed drugs given to fearful flyers.

 Most doctors are very understanding toward fearful flyers.
 My doctor does everything in his power to help me.